kalotrapezis/ClassSend/README.md

-# ClassSend (v3.8.0) Vibe Codes with Antigravity Gemini 3 pro and Claude 4.5
+# ClassSend (v3.8.0 Laterst) Vibe Codes with Antigravity Gemini 3 pro and Claude 4.5

 **ClassSend** is a local network file sharing and chat application designed for classrooms.
 It allows teachers and students to communicate and share files instantly without needing an internet connection or external servers.